 - 1. Submit a certificate of eligibility for entitlement to educational assistance no later than the first day of a course of education. - 2.
-Submit a written request to use such entitlement.

-- 3. Provide additional information necessary to the proper certification of enrollment by the educational institution. - 4.
-Your policy may also require additional payment or impose a fee for the amount that is the difference between the amount of the student's financial obligation and the amount of the VA education benefit disbursement.
+Submit a written request to use such entitlement. - 3.
+Provide additional information necessary for the proper certification of enrollment by the educational institution. - 4.
+Provide additional payment or a fee for the amount that is the difference between the amount of the student's financial obligation and the amount of the VA education benefit disbursement.